Divided Fed edges closer to consensus on ending bond buying

 The Fed has tied the duration of bond buying to a "substantial improvement" in the labour market outlook, and plans to keep interest rates near zero until the unemployment rate drops to 6.5 percent or so.

-The minutes emphasized the Fed is ready to taper its purchases based on economic conditions, rather than halt the program as it did in the last few years with QE1 and QE2.
+The minutes said one of the 12 voters on Fed policy, likely Kansas City Fed Bank President Esther George, who dissented at the meeting, judged the pace of purchases should be slowed immediately.

-One of the 12 voters on Fed policy, likely Kansas City Fed Bank President Esther George, who dissented at the meeting, wanted to slow the buying immediately, the minutes showed.
+A few officials suggested that "economic conditions would likely justify continuing the program at its current pace at least until late in the year."

-Millan Mulraine at TD Securities said the tone of the minutes was consistent with the "less dovish" message the Fed and Chairman Ben Bernanke delivered on March 20.
+Millan Mulraine at TD Securities wrote in a note: "The overall tone of this report was generally consistent with the less dovish take that was contained in the statement and the message given in the Bernanke press conference at the time.

-"However, given the recent evidence of weakening domestic economic growth momentum, the bias will likely now be for the Fed to push the timing for any asset purchases further into the horizon - relative to the discussions in March," he wrote.
+"However, given the recent evidence of weakening domestic economic growth momentum, the bias will likely now be for the Fed to push the timing for any asset purchases further into the horizon - relative to the discussions in March.

 EXIT STRATEGY